Darkcybe/darkcybe.github.io/_posts/2022-09-11-DFIR_Evidence_of_Execution.md

 ---
 title: Evidence of Execution
 categories: [DFIR, Evidence Artifacts]
-tags: [userassist, shimcache, appcompatcache, amcache, lastvisitedmru, activitiescache, recentapps, jumplists, srum, prefetch, bam, dam, execution (TA0002), registry]
+tags: [userassist, shimcache, appcompatcache, amcache, lastvisitedmru, activitiescache, recentapps, jump list, srum, prefetch, bam, dam, execution (TA0002), registry]
 comments: true
 ---
 Techniques that can be used to discover evidence in support of program execution post-breach or during an attack.